cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 published: true
 ---

-Research is a very intense and mentally demanding activity subject to constant change and evolution.
+Academic research is a very intense and mentally demanding activity subject to constant change and evolution.
 At the beginning of a research project, there is often [no clear path](https://www.cesarsotovalero.net/blog/book-review-the-phd-grind.html) to follow.
-Consequently, researchers have to figure out a good plan to take in order to achieve a given research goal.
+Consequently, researchers have to figure out a good plan to take in order to achieve their objectives.
-A research project typically lasts between 3 and 12 months, so there is no infinite ~~money~~ time, and progress should be made and reported consistently.
+But a research project typically lasts between 3 and 12 months, so there is no infinite ~~money~~ time, and progress should be made and reported consistently.
 This situation usually creates tension and a sense of urgency that most researchers have to live with.
-From the supervisor's perspective, the status of the project should be monitored to make sure that the research project is not heading into a dead end.
+From the supervisor's perspective, the status of the project should be monitored to make sure that it is not heading into a dead end.
-For the student, it is crucial to demonstrate the progress being made and produce enough results to fulfill the supervisor's expectations.
+For the student, it is crucial to demonstrate the progress being made and deliver enough results to fulfill the supervisor's expectations.
-To this end, I think about research as a coordinated effort that works better when a sound progress tracking system is enforced and followed by all parties involved.
+To this end, research is a coordinated effort that works better when a sound progress tracking system is established and followed by all the involved parties.
-But how to keep track of the progress done when doing research?
+What mechanism is good to keep track of the progress being made?
-This post explains my methodology to solve this particular problem.
+This post explains my methodology to address this particular problem.
 It is based on the weekly delivery of verifiable research artifacts.
 Let me show you what I mean.